IBM/resilient-java-microservices-with-istio/README.md

 Now point your browser to:  `http://<IP:NodePort>`

-Next, enable your developer mode on your browser and click on network.
+Next, enable your **developer mode** on your browser and click on **network**.
 Then, click **Vote** on the microprofile site.
 Now you should able to see a 504 timeout error for the GET request on `http://<IP:NodePort>/vote/rate` since cloudant needs more than one second to response back to the vote service.

 # Troubleshooting
 * To delete Istio from your cluster, run the following commands in your istio directory